10 ECTS credits

 The pre-requirements may still limit certain students' access to the course:

-The number of students admitted to the course is limited to 20, of which 15 from the Norwegian Master Programme and 5 international exchange students (master level only).
-If the number of applicants exceeds this, admission will be decided by way of lottery.
+The number of students admitted to the course is limited to 30.
+Of the 30 places, 20 is initially reserved for students from the Norwegian Master Programme in Law (MAJUR, MAJUR2), while 10 places are offered to international exchange students at the faculty.
+If the number of applicants exceeds capacity, admission will be decided by way of lottery within each category of students

 Teaching and learning methods